-- The teacher/tutor will act on the information they have been given by a child/parent/member of staff, within 2 school days.
-The teacher/tutor may need to speak to other children, other staff members (including the Head of School/SENDCo and/or other parents to gain a better understanding of issues raised/events being investigated. - The teacher/tutor will then personally contact the parent to inform them of the actions taken and the outcomes of them.
-In some cases, where the outcomes indicate it is appropriate, the Head of school /SENDCo may make this contact with parents instead of the teacher/tutor. - In some cases it may be necessary for a teacher/tutor to meet with a parent and child in person; the Head of School may also attend this meeting. - The process should not take longer than 5 days.
+- The teacher/tutor will act on the information they have been given by a child/parent/member of staff, within two school days.
+The teacher/tutor may need to speak to other children, other staff members (including the Headteacher/Deputy Headteacher/SENDCo) and/or other parents to gain a better understanding of issues raised/events being investigated. - The teacher/tutor will then personally contact the parent to inform them of the actions taken and the outcomes of them.
+In some cases, where the outcomes indicate it is appropriate, the Headteacher/Deputy Headteacher/SENDCo may make this contact with parents instead of the teacher/tutor. - In some cases, it may be necessary for a teacher/tutor to meet with a parent and child in person; the Headteacher/Deputy Headteacher may also attend this meeting. - The process should not take longer than 5 days.